Copyright 1994 - 2019 Bill's Bible Basics

 You may, or may not, agree with my position.
 Obviously, you are welcome to arrive at your own conclusions, based on the evidence which I have presented to you in this article.
 I am reminded of this verse:

 ". . .
 Let every man be fully persuaded in his own mind."

 Romans 14:5, KJV

 With these thoughts I will bring this article to a close.
 I hope that you have found it informative, and I pray that it has been a blessing and an inspiration in your life.
 If you have enjoyed reading this article, please consider sharing its URL with your online friends.
-If you have an account with Facebook, Twitter, Google+, Tumblr, etc, I would also appreciate if you would take the time to click on the corresponding link that is found on this page.
+If you have an account with Facebook, Twitter, Tumblr or with any other social network, I would also appreciate if you would take the time to click on the corresponding link that is found on this page.
 Thanks so much, and may God bless you abundantly!

 For additional information and further study, you may want to refer to the list of reading resources below which were also mentioned in this article, or which are related to the topics which were discussed in this article.
 All of them are also located on this very same Bill's Bible Basics website:

 My God is a Shocker

 The Children of God and Politics

 The Family Life of Jesus Christ : Did Jesus Have Siblings?

 Women Shepherds and Pastors: A Biblical Perspective